mirage335-colossus/ubiquitous_bash/README.md

 * BashDB is given a "frame 0" command to show large file source code window in emacs "realgud".

+* Order of termination does not strictly seem to preserve parent scripts with uncooperative children, when "_daemonAction" is used to terminate all daemon processes.
+This has the effect of allowing uncooperative children to interfere with logging and stop processes the parent may need to implement in non-emergency situations.

 # WARNING